 Working in Private Equity Jobs

 Private equity jobs manage to attract top talent in the financial services sector.
 There are a number of key positions to fill at a private equity firm, and virtually all of them require experts in one field or another to fill the positions.

-However, because the staff of a private equity firm tends to operate in smaller, closer quarters, there is often more day to day interaction that naturally occurs between upper-level management personnel aentry-levelvel associates.
+However, because the staff of a private equity firm tends to operate in smaller, closer quarters, there is often more day-to-day interaction that naturally occurs between upper-level management personnel and entry-level associates.
 This situation generally tends to foster a more communal, team feeling, and blur the lines of separation between junior and senior staff.
-(To put it one way, working at a private equity firm, you’re probably a lot more likely to go out to lunch with your supervisor or another member of upper-level management than would be the case if you were working in an investment bank.)
+To put it one way, working at a private equity firm, you’re probably a lot more likely to go out to lunch with your supervisor or another member of upper-level management than would be the case if you were working in an investment bank.

 Because private equity firms expect to employ the cream of the crop, so to speak, they typically pay their employees top dollar salaries and generous performance bonuses.
 Private equity firms are among the highest-paying employers in the financial world.